Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 2. Peel and stick flooring

 You can find peel and stick flooring at most home improvement stores, and tons more options online; it’s a pretty cheap renter-friendly home upgrade that you can do in an afternoon.
+Maybe a few days, if you’re a beginner.

 Peel and stick tiles typically are not that expensive, and if you’re doing a smaller space like a little bathroom or a small rental kitchen, you likely won’t need more than 2 boxes.